 1st Floor, Ark Hills South Tower, 1-4-5 Roppongi, Minato-ku, Tokyo

-The food: Diners at the tiny sushi counter are treated to a procession of precisely prepared sushi from aji (mackerel) with grated ginger and negi (onion) and iwashi (sardine), through different cuts of tuna (akami, chu-toro and o-toro) to sea urchin, eel and octopus.
-Saito serves slightly smaller slices of fish than most (some are aged, their temperature precisely controlled) and adds marginally more salt to his rice, prepared with mild red vinegar.
+The food: Diners at the tiny sushi counter are treated to a procession of seasonally changing appetizers, like ankimo (monkfish liver) and shirako (milt), before moving into nigiri, which spans from different cuts of tuna (akami, chu-toro and o-toro) to pricey Aomori uni and tomago to finish.
+Saito serves slightly smaller pieces of nigiri than others (some fish are aged, their temperature precisely controlled), and he adds marginally more salt to his rice, prepared with mild red vinegar.

-Other ventures: In April 2018, Saito opens his first venue outside Japan, Sushi Saito at Four Seasons Hotel Hong Kong.
-Here, he still plans to use the freshest Japanese fish by flying it into Hong Kong every day in time for lunch service.
+Other ventures: Last spring, Saito opened his first venue outside Japan: Sushi Saito at Four Seasons Hotel Hong Kong.
+Here, the chef flies in fish daily from Tokyo’s Tsukiji fish market in time for lunch service.